-3) How well did your student learn specific knowledge and skills?
+3) How well did your child learn specific knowledge and skills?

 Students receive more detailed information in several components about their strengths and where they might need additional support.
-This section shows whether your student performed about the same as students who met or exceeded expectations, approached expectations, or partially met expectations for each key part of the assessment.
+This section shows whether your child performed about the same as students who met or exceeded expectations, approached expectations, or partially met expectations for each key part of the assessment.
 The biology report does not include this section.

-4) How did he or she perform compared to other students?
+4) How did your child perform compared to other students?

-This report shows how your student's performance relates to his or her peers at the school level, the local education agency level, and within the District.
+This report shows how your child's performance relates to their peers at the school level, the local education agency level, and within the District.